adriancmiranda/pirate-history/README.md

 cd pirate-history && npm i && npm run build
 ```

-The built version of **pirate-history** will be put in the `dist/` subdirectory, along with the minified copy and associated map file.
+The built version of **pirate-history** will be put in the `dist/` subdirectory, along with the internal dependencies, minified copy and associated map file to each one of your versions.

 ## 🏴 Support